pittar-demos/3scale-istio-integration/README.md

 ### Adding Service Mesh

-Using the first application, first delete the `Route` to the app:
+Using the same application, first delete the `Route` to the app:

 ```
 oc delete route bookstore -n bookstore